Saraesabbagh/CV-1/README.md

 <h1><div align="left"> Sara Sabbagh 👋</div></h1>

 Having spent 10 years working my way up to Head of Customer Success and starting up my own businesses.
 I have taken charge of the next phase of my career and have jumped into the world of technology.
-I am fasinated by all things digital and new technologies, and have hit the ground running entering into the a medtech company as my first Full Stack Engineering position followed by a full stack developer at a consultancy as my second role.
+I now have 2.5 years as a developper under my belt and  am fasinated by all things digital and new technologies.
+I hit the ground running entering into the a medtech company as my first Full Stack Engineering position followed by a full stack developer at a consultancy as my second role.

 ## Projects